Mehdi Ali Mirza: Early life and career

-Mirza was influenced by Frank Lloyd Wright.
-After arriving in Karachi at independence, he started his career with the Public Works Department in 1947.
+Mirza was influenced by the style of Frank Lloyd Wright.
+After arriving in Karachi at independence of Pakistan, he started his career with the Public Works Department in 1947.

-In the 1950s, he along with 10 other practising architects including two foreigners; M. A. Ahed, Tajuddin Bhamani, Minoo Mistry, Pir Mohammad, R. S. Rustumjee, H. H. Khan, Abdulhusein M. Thariani, Zahiruddn Khawaja, Bloomfield and Peter Powell., formed the Institute of Architects, Pakistan.
+In 1957, he was among 11 practising architects, including two foreigners, who formed the Institute of Architects, Pakistan.
+The other founders of the institute were: M. A. Ahed, Tajuddin Bhamani, Minoo Mistry, Pir Mohammad, R. S. Rustomji, H. H. Khan, Abdulhusein M. Thariani, Zahiruddn Khawaja, Bloomfield and Peter Powell.

 Death

-Mirza died of cancer on 27 October 1961 in England.
+In 1960, Mirza developed cancer and went to England for treatment in January 1961.
+Mirza later died of cancer on 27 October 1961 in England at age 51.